vitaliihonta/zio-temporal/docs/src/main/mdoc/tutorial/worker-creation.md

   override val run = program
 ```

+### Provide Dependencies

 There is still something missing, and that is providing the dependencies.
 Recall the type of `program` is

 ```scala
 ZIO[ZWorkerFactory & Scope, Nothing, Unit]
 ```

 so it needs a `ZWorkerFactory` and a `Scope` to run.
 Conveniently, `ZIOAppDefault` will provide a `Scope`, so we need provide only some of the dependencies.
-For this, ZIO instances have a method `provideSome[]()`, whose type parameter is the intersection of all dependency types that are **not** given as a value argument.
+For this, ZIO instances have a method [`provideSome[]()`](https://javadoc.io/doc/dev.zio/zio_3/latest/zio/ZIO$$ProvideSomeLayer.html), whose type parameter is the intersection of all dependency types that are **not** given as a value argument.
 Since we will let `ZIOAppDefault` provide the `Scope` we can pass `Scope` as the type argument to `provideSome[]()` and omit any instance of that type as a value argument.
 Therefore our invocation of `provideSome[]()` will look like:

 ```scala
 provideSome[Scope](???)
 ```

 where `???` will be all the dependencies that we do provide.
-In fact you can leave the value parameter list empty and the Scala compiler will helpfully tell you which dependencies are missing.
+In fact you can leave the value parameter list empty and helpfully the Scala compiler will tell you which dependencies are missing.
 This is valuable here, because although we know we must provide a `ZWorkerFactory`, it turns out that `ZWorkerFactor` has its own dependencies.  `ZWorkflowClient` and `ZWorkflowServiceStubs` are necessary for connecting to the Temporal server.

 In addition to these three types, each requires a configuration object, whose corresponding name is the same with `Options` appended.

-The complete list of dependency types this program needs (besides `Scope`) is:
+The complete list of dependency types this program needs (excluding `Scope`) is:

 * `ZWorkerFactory`
 * `ZWorkerFactoryOptions`